Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 Type enumerations should be encoded in the _one-hot_ style.
 That is, add an element to the feature vector for each element of enumeration, setting the element representing the observed member to one and set the rest to zero.
-For example, if your enumeration contains \[Sword, Shield, Bow\] and the Agent observes that the current item is a Bow, you would add the elements: 0, 0, 1 to the feature vector.
+For example, if your enumeration contains \[Sword, Shield, Bow\] and the agent observes that the current item is a Bow, you would add the elements: 0, 0, 1 to the feature vector.
 The following code example illustrates how to add.